carbonblack/cbc-binary-toolkit/README.md

 ## Developing Improvements for the Carbon Black Cloud Binary Toolkit

-If you want to provide additional examples, fix a bug, or add a feature to the Toolkit the following steps will get you started.
+Use the following steps if you want to provide additional examples, fix a bug, or add a feature to the Toolkit.

 ### Installing for Toolkit development

 You will need to fork the repo in order to create pull requests when submitting code for review.
-For details on forking a repo, see [here](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
+For details on forking a repo, see [here](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).

 ```
 git clone https://github.com/{fork-name}/cbc-binary-toolkit